barfowl/OpenSubdiv/documentation/bfr_overview.rst

 Subdivision schemes that divide faces into quads are ultimately represented by quadrilateral patches.
-So a face that is a quad can be parameterized as a single quad, but other non-quad faces are parameterized as a set of quad "sub-faces" (faces resulting from subdivision).
+So a face that is a quad can be parameterized as a single quad, but other non-quad faces are parameterized as a set of quad "sub-faces", i.e. faces resulting from subdivision:

 +-------------------------------------------+
 | .. image:: images/bfr_param_subfaces.png  |